-- Part-Time Fire Personnel for Night Coverage There will be two (2) part-time fire personnel on duty at night to ensure appropriate response times are maintained. - New Fire equipment 1 Pumper and 1 Aerial Ladder Truck \$2,592,319.
-There is available capacity in the City's Debt Fund in FY 2020, 2021, and part of 2022 to purchase \$2.8 million in Fire equipment without raising taxes.
+- Part-Time Fire Personnel for Night Coverage - There will be two (2) part-time fire personnel on duty at night to ensure appropriate response times are maintained. - New Fire equipment: 1 Pumper and 1 Aerial Ladder Truck There is available capacity in the City's Debt Fund in FY 2020, 2021, and part of 2022 to purchase \$2.6 million in Fire equipment without raising taxes.
 We are truly living on borrowed time in regard to our fire equipment.
-Engine 11 has been down 152 days this year.
+Engine 11 was down more than 150 days in FY 2019.
 We are blessed that ESD#2 has been willing to lend us their reserve engine. - Self-Contained Breathing Apparatus \$208,000.
-This equipment would be included in the Certificate of Obligation Bond sale referenced above. - Police dual certification \$20,000 has been included to cover the certification pay that will be extended to those officers on night shift that receive a dual certification (police and fire) and will be able to respond to fire calls during their night shift.
+This equipment will be included in the Certificate of Obligation Bond sale referenced above. - Police dual certification \$20,000 has been included to cover the certification pay that will be extended to those officers on night shift that receive a dual certification (police and fire) and will be able to respond to fire calls during their night shift.